To apply for the Gilman International Scholarship, please submit an application through the Gilman Online Application System.

 Statement of Purpose Essay

 The Statement of Purpose Essay is your chance to personalize your application.
-When composing the Statement of Purpose Essay it is important to address the impact that your study abroad program will have on your academic, professional, and personal goals.
+When composing the Statement of Purpose Essay it is important to address the impact that your study abroad program or internship will have on your academic, professional, and personal goals.
 You should also address the impact that receiving the Gilman Scholarship would have on your achievement of these goals.
 Some key points to keep in mind are:

 - What impact will this study abroad program and receiving the Gilman Scholarship have on my academic goals?
 Will I be able to take coursework abroad towards my major or minor requirements?
 Will I be able to take electives or pursue further language training not available to me on my home campus?
 How will this study abroad program impact any future academic goals that I may have, such as obtaining a graduate degree?